csev/dj4e/assn/dj4e_ads2.md

     path('ad_picture/<int:pk>', views.stream_file, name='ad_picture'),

-(5) Add the `stream_file` view from `pics/views.py` and adapt appropriately
+(5) Add the `stream_file()` view from `pics/views.py` and adapt appropriately

-Test to make sure you can upload, view, and update pictures with your ads and if you are using github, once this is all working, you might want to check this in before you start on the next step.
+Test to make sure you can upload, view, and update pictures with your ads.

 Adding Comments to the Ads Application
 --------------------------------------

-In this section, you will pull bits and pieces of the `forum` sample application into your `ads` application to add support for an optional single picture per ad.
+In this section, you will pull bits and pieces of the `forum` sample application into your `ads` application to add support for comments for each ad.

 (1) Update your `models.py` adding the comment feature from the `forums\models.py`